The Fascinating Physics Behind Interstellar Travel

 Cryosleep

-A theoretical state of suspended animation for humans, designed for long-duration space travel.
+A theoretical state of suspended animation for humans, intended for long-duration space travel.

 Enzyme

-A protein that acts as a catalyst in biological reactions.
-Enzymes can stop functioning at very low or high temperatures.
+A protein acting as a catalyst in biological reactions, which can falter at extreme temperatures.

 Exotic Matter